JakubKnezinek/english_for_designers/index.md

 # Jakub Kněžínek
 ## This is my homepage.
 Who I'm?

 Hi I'm Jakub and yes, I'm graphic designer, film maker and many other?
-If you want to know more about me <a href="https://jakubknezinek.cz">jakubknezinek.cz</a>
+If you want to know more about me (www.jakubknezinek.cz)

-Contact to me <jakub.knezinek@gmail.com>
+Contact to me `jakub.knezinek@gmail.com`

 - [Alternative Text](01-alternative-text)
 - [Impression](02-impression)